 - Secondly, you’ll be able to create a high-converting copy.

-- Lastly, you’ll identify the best marketing channels to reach them.
+- Lastly, you’ll identify the best marketing channels to reach them—crucial for anyone learning how to market an AI tool effectively.

 Step 1: Create an Ideal Customer Profile (ICP)

-Your ICP is a semi-functional representation of the person who will benefit the most from using your tool, and be specific.
+Your ICP is a semi-functional representation of the person who will benefit the most from using your tool.
+Be specific.

 Then, include details in your ICP, such as demographics (age, gender, location, profession), psychographics (goals, frustrations, buying triggers), tech stack (the tools they currently use), and budget awareness (are they bootstrapped or funded?).